OrangeTux/orangetux.nl/content/compile_at91bootstrap_using_docker.md

 Tags: docker
 Slug: compile-at91bootstrap-using-docker
 Authors: Auke Willem Oosterhoff
-Summary: Cross-compile AT91Bootstrap boot loader for Atmel's SMART microprocessor in a Docker container without bloating your system with a tool chain.
+Summary: Cross-compile AT91Bootstrap bootloader for Atmel's SMART microprocessor in a Docker container without bloating your system with a tool chain.
-Status: draft

 A few weeks ago [Tom de Boer][tom_de_boer] helped me to get Linux 4.0 working on Atmel's [AT91SAM9G25][at91sam9g25].
 Cross compiling a bootloader was part of